-18\$49Correction should be made to show the direction of the creek which comes into the inside passage abreast Beacon No.4 in Graham Creek.
+18.49 Correction should be made to show the direction of the creek which comes into the inside passage abreast Beacon No.4 in Graham Creek.
 It is shown too far to the northward on the present chart and is more or less confusing.
 The inside passage at the point where the dredged cut from Graham Creek enters Saltpond Creek is considerably in error and the passage hard to follow.
-The horseshoe bend shown on the chart at the upper end of Saltpond Creek is not a part of the inside passage and in fact since the cut was was dredged this loop has almost closed.
+The horseshoe bend shown on the chart at the upper end of Saltpond Creek is now a part of the inside passage and in fact since the cut was was dredged this loop has almost closed.
 This has been corrected on Sheet B.

-20. A new marsh islet has built up near the mouth of Five Pathom Ck.

-The creek shown on the chart running through the marsh from Five Fathom Creek to Bull Bay is now closed up.

-22. The large Oyster Packing House on Owendaw Creek is a splendid land mark and should be charted.
-(A PACK).
+- 20. A new march islet has built up near the mouth of Pive Fathom Ok. - 21.
+The creek shown on the chart running through the march from Pive Fathem Creek to Bull Bay is now closed up. - 23.
+The large Oyster Packing House on Owenday Creek is a splendid land mark and should be charted.
+(PACK).

 METHODS EMPLOYED.
 The plane table was used for the greater part of this survey.
-In some places it was necessary on account of the soft marshes to use the sextant.
-On the straight away beaches from the Isle of Palms summer resort to Dewees Inlet and from Price Inlet to to the southeast end of Bull Marand a 300 foot taps was used with the plane table in lieu of stadia rods.
+In some places it was necessary on account of the soft marches to use the sextant.
+On the straight away beaches from the lele of Palms summer resort to Dewees Inlet and from Price Inlet to to the southeast end of Bull Expand a 500 foot tape was used with the plane table in lieu of stadia rods.
 This was done in order to obtain a close check between triangulation stations which were necessarily several miles apart.
 It was found that the shoreline could be mapped much more rapidly by this method as it was not necessary to make as frequent set ups as it would have been if the traverse distance had been carried by the stadia method.